If you loved Sakuya: The Slayer of Demons, try Kibakichi

 Lo que comparten

-Both films are directed by Tomoo Haraguchi, and they sit in Fantasy territory.
+Both films are directed by Tomoo Haraguchi, and they both carry the 3am cult mood tag, and they sit in Fantasy territory.
 If that's the register that drew you to Sakuya: The Slayer of Demons, the second film will land in a comparable space — through a different lens.

 What Kibakichi is